Sharing is Caring

-A former guard of Nazi concentration camp aged 100 has been charged with complicity in the murder of thousands of detainees.
+Former Nazi concentration camp guard aged 100 has been charged with complicity in the murder of thousands of detainees.
 He told a German court that he is not guilty.

 “I am innocent,” said Josef Schuetz, who stands accused of “knowingly and willingly” assisting in the murder of 3,518 prisoners at the Sachsenhausen camp in Oranienburg, north of Berlin, between 1942 and 1945.